media

 • Supporting human rights worldwide – we help dissidents and support civil society actors in countries undergoing democratic transformation.
 Read more about the work of our Centre for Human Rights.

-• Social work in the Czech Republic – we provide counselling to adults—including professional social counselling, debt counselling, and socialisation programs.
+• Social work in the Czech Republic – we provide counselling to adults, including professional social counselling, debt counselling, and socialisation programmes.
 Furthermore, we have a particular focus on children, who make up roughly 40 per cent of our clients; we provide tutoring, preschool clubs, and low-threshold centres to disadvantaged children.
 Generally, we support the social mobility of low-income, vulnerable, and refugee families.
 Read more about our social work in the Czech Republic.

-• Education and information activities in the Czech republic – we organise One World, the international human rights documentary film festival.
-Our JSNS program delivers films and courses on modern Czech history to more than three thousand schools.
-Our Variants program educates teachers and the general public on poverty, relief and development, migration and xenophobia.
+• Education and information activities in the Czech Republic – we organise One World, the international human rights documentary film festival.
+Our JSNS programme delivers films and courses on modern Czech history to more than four thousand schools.
+Our Variants programme educates teachers and the general public on poverty, relief and development, migration, and xenophobia.

 • Adaptation to climate change – we are dedicated to preventing climate crises and disasters and helping local communities implement adaptation and mitigation measures.
 We are looking for ways to face climate change successfully.
 Read more on our climate change website